XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 The *TransferRate* setting (`transferRate` in RippleAPI) defines a fee to charge for transferring issuances from one XRP Ledger address to another.
 See [Transfer Fees](concept-transfer-fees.html) for more information.

-The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send an AccountSet transaction for the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW, setting the TransferRate to charge a fee of 0.5%.
+The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction for the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW, setting the TransferRate to charge a fee of 0.5%.

 Request: